Two Stars in the Milky Way: Self-reflexivity and metafilm

 Two Stars in the Milky Way has been described as a "movie about moviedom".
 Such films had been produced in the United States since at least 1908, and contemporary productions such as Show People (1928) and Showgirl in Hollywood (1930) had been imported to the Republic of China.
 Similar productions had been made locally by Mingxing (A Passionate Actress, 1926; An Amorous History of the Silver Screen, 1931) and Tianyi (The Female Movie Star, 1926; A Female Star, 1933).
 The link between Two Stars in the Milky Way and Show People was drawn explicitly, with UPS identifying its film as "China's Show People".
 Two Stars in the Milky Way thus included a level of self-reflexivity.
-Harris notes parallels between the film's protagonists and the father-daughter team of Li Jinhui and Li Minghui, who had gained prominence in 1920s Shanghai through their collaborations on stage and in recordings.
+Harris notes parallels between the film's protagonists and the father–daughter team of Li Jinhui and Li Minghui, who had gained prominence in 1920s Shanghai through their collaborations on stage and in recordings.
 Further reflexivity is evident in the film's cameos, which included not only the UPS directors Cai Chusheng, Sun Yu, and Wang Cilong, but also the actresses Chen Yanyan, Li Lili, Tang Tianxiu, and Wang Renmei.

 The film scholar Anne Kerlan describes Two Stars in the Milky Way as providing "a visual manifesto" for UPS.
 The film included a scene wherein the board of directors announces, "We in the film industry have a mission to fulfill, that of propagating the virtues of our people and of imparting knowledge to the public through the screen".
-UPS' fictional corollary, Milky Way, is presented as modern through its communication technologies while still maintaining traditional morals and Confucian values.
+UPS's fictional corollary, Milky Way, is presented as modern through its communication technologies while still maintaining traditional morals and Confucian values.
 Through such presentations, Kerlan argues, UPS offered itself as a "perfect world" wherein "professionalism and modern spirit [are combined] with a sense of duty and respect for cultural traditions".
 Harris notes that, through the narrative, UPS also emphasized its own nationalism, as seen in its dedication to social transformation as well as its depiction of majorettes.